Paying lower fees directly can be tough on investors

 Fees can also influence psychology and investor behavior.

-About 5 years ago, Mark moved from mutual funds with a 2.5% imbedded management fee (management expense ratio) to a discretionary account where he is paying 1.25% per year on a $175,000 account.
+About 5 years ago, Mark moved from mutual funds with a 2.5% embedded management fee (management expense ratio) to a discretionary account where he is paying 1.25% per year on a $175,000 account.
 At first glance, it appears that Mark saves about $2200 per year in fees or $11,000 over 5 years.

 Unfortunately for Mark, he does not see this $2200 per year savings.
-Instead all he sees is a bill for $2200 per year.
+Instead, all he sees is a bill for $2200 per year.

 Mutual fund fees are imbedded

 When Mark was invested in mutual funds, he was paying 2.5% in fees per year but he never saw that directly.
-Even though he was paying a whopping $4375 per year in fees on his $175,000 it did not feel painful because he never saw the money go out.
+Even though he was paying a whopping $4375 per year in fees on his $175,000 it did not feel pain because he never saw the money go out.

 When he got his statement, any returns he got were posted net of fees because the mutual fund company is regulated to do so.

 If Mark looked at his statement 5 years ago and saw a 7.5% return, that means the actual return before fees was 10% but after the 2.5% fee was taken off, he was left with a 7.5% return.

 After 5 years of poor performance, he is tired of paying a $2200 fee per year to breakeven.

 Even though paying a 1.25% fee is lower than an imbedded fee of 2.5%, it can be more painful because you can see the fee going out.